jeeegan/shape-wars/README.md

 ## About
 Shape Wars is an 80s synthwave themed endless shooter.
 ## Requirements
 Runs best on Chrome or Firefox in full-screen (with the sound turned up).
 Requires a keyboard to play.
+Sound and fullscreen not currently supported on Safari.
+If you're on a Microsoft browser then good luck.
 ## Gameplay
 The objective of the game is to stay alive for as long as possible and to collect as many points as you can.
 Your character is a triangle.
 Points are affected by:
 * Collecting a circle +5 POINTS